What is a Practicum?

 - the placement is at a for-profit entity.

-Students must submit the completed Practicum Agreement before 12PM on Friday, August 31 to Ms. Kathy Wilson at firstname.lastname@example.org.
+All students who wish to register for a practicum must submit the completed Practicum Agreement before 12PM on Friday, August 31 to Ms. Kathy Wilson at firstname.lastname@example.org.
 It is the student’s responsibility to ensure that all signatures and approvals are obtained before the registration deadline.